joeellis/remote-sass/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+This code is dual licensed under the Beerware / Lunchware license.
+See below for details:

+    THE BEER-WARE / LUNCH-WARE LICENSE (Revision 42):
+    <joe@joeellis.la> wrote this file.
+As long as you retain this notice you
+    can do whatever you want with this stuff.
+If you meet an author of this code one day, and this code was helpful to you, you must buy the author a beer and/or lunch in return as payment.